marciosantetti/website/content/philosophy/teach-evals.md

 +++

+Some anonymous student evaluations for *Probability & Statistical Inference* and *Principles of Econometrics* classes:

+  * "Marcio Santetti takes great pride in his work, and you see that in his teaching.
+He made sure we understood the theory and not just memorization.
+He took the time to make sure no question was unimportant."

+  * "Professor Santetti was extremely well organized and was capable of explaining the course content in a manner understandable for all students.
+He was extremely helpful when any students experienced any difficulties and encouraged participation.
+I genuinely wish to take more courses from you.
+Fantastic instructor in every sense of the word."

+  * "This was the most effective professor I've had at the University of Utah.
+He is very patient with students and is always willing to ask questions.
+Made my experience at the University of Utah much more fulfilling and it's really nice to know that this professor genuinely cares about his students."

+  * "Marcio teaches not to give us a grade but to make us understand.
+I have learned far more in his class that has been applicable to my work than in any other class that was deemed, 'more difficult.'
+He cares about students understanding and teaches to them and not just to simply get through the lectures."

+---

 The next two figures illustrate the average responses of students to instructor[^1] and course[^2] effectiveness.
 These questions refer to each semester that I was the course full instructor.
 These responses lie on a scale from 1 (strongly disagree) to 6 (strongly agree).
 The average scores for the Economics department are included for comparison.